 The format of the competition is a set of 12 questions which students answer as individuals -- you have from 9am until noon to tackle the first six questions, and from 2pm until 5pm to work on the other six.
 The topics of the questions range across much of the undergraduate curriculum; the tools needed to solve a question very frequently involve calculus, linear algebra, elementary number theory, and tools from high-school mathematics such as plane geometry.
 A smaller number of questions require knowledge of more advanced undergraduate topics like differential equations, abstract algebra, real analysis, or even topology.
 However there are frequently some questions that require nothing more than logic and an appreciation of patterns -- for example, a question might ask that the student analyze strategies for playing a peculiar abstract game.

 This is an EXTREMELY difficult competition.
 Over four thousand students sit for the competition every year, and usually almost half of them will get no points at all (out of 120 possible points)!
-Really nailing three or four of the questions will often put you in the top 5% or so of all contestants --- and will attract the attention of people who run programs that seek out good puzzle-solvers.
+Really nailing three or four of the twelve questions will often put you in the top 5% or so of all contestants --- and will attract the attention of people who run academic programs that seek out good puzzle-solvers.

 The top prize is a graduate fellowship in mathematics at Harvard University.
 There are substantial cash prizes for those in top five, the top ten, and so on.
 But let us be frank: you should take the exam because you enjoy challenging problems, and not focus on winning the prizes, because they are very elusive.

 The UT Mathematics Department eagerly supports its student competitors.
 For starters, we'll feed you lunch on the day of the competition :-) Even better, we run coaching sessions about once a week during the Fall to help you sharpen the tools you'll use during the competition itself.